 3. Your diet is out of balance -

+BUT!
 Macronutrients (carbs, fat, and protein) are all very important for your body.
 Each plays a role in how your body functions.

 Protein is so important for muscles and our overall structure.
 Fat is important for the integrity of our cell walls (and therefore is important in almost every cellular function).
 And carbs are important sources of energy, happiness (literally, it boosts serotonin), and hormones.